 Do you feel comfortable sharing a story from your own experience about how you felt unusually high and excited as a result of your business?
 We would love to hear it.

-Ok super.
-Here is the main question of our interview.
-What are your “Five Things You Need To Successfully Ride The Emotional Highs & Lows Of Being An Entrepreneur”?
-Please share a story or an example for each.
+What Are Your “five Things You Need To Successfully Ride The Emotional Highs & Lows Of Being An Entrepreneur”?

 In your opinion, do you tend to keep a positive attitude during difficult situations?
 What helps you to do so?